junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### draft notes

+why can't River comes back ten more minutes earlier: "You try ride motorbike in traffic like this?
+I can tear the world apart if I got one minute wrong."

 During handling Grayle: Grayle: "I want to know if it can feel pain" Cas: "Do you realize she's screaming?
-The others can hear." (more visual description of the tortured angel) Doctor to Cas: "You talk about it like it's alive" River: "Like it's your own kind" Amy: "You said 'she'" River: "What are you, really?"
+The others can hear." (more visual description of the tortured angel) (after finish Grayle) Doctor to Cas: "You talk about it like it's alive" River: "Like it's your own kind" Amy: "You said 'she'" River: "What are you, really?"
 (Cas handle trust issue with Doctor/River/Amy when Dean's not there endorse/defend/help him) Cas might let slip: "She has a name!" the tortured angel is Hael, the mother-son statues are Mirabel and Samandriel

+Amy accidentally read from the book that River has to break her wrist (book always with Amy now)

+about book: "This isn't any old future, it's ours.
+Once we know what's coming, it's fixed."

 Doctor/River: "Why did you lie to me?"
 "When one's in love with an ageless God who insists on the face of a 12-year-old, one does one's best to hide the damage" "It must hurt.
 Come here."
 "Yes.
 The wrist is pretty bad, too" "That was a stupid waste of regeneration energy.
 Nothing is gained by you being a sentimental idiot."
 (Doctor: "Not like I need it anymore" "No" "Yes.
 We both know I only get twelve chances, this is the last one, so it will be.")

 River/Amy: "okay, why did you lie?"
 "Never let him see the damage.
 And never, ever, let him see you age.
 He doesn't like endings."

+Dean: "Let me get this straight.
+You save the universe but only save the UK part, fly across galaxy is close enough but USA is too far away?
+This isn't your jurisdiction or something?
+Pal, not I'm saying, you did a terrible job in protecting the earth, in case you didn't notice, it at least trashed twice if we didn't ..."
+Doctor: "All due respect, who's behind that?
+Also, USA almost trashed twice doesn't mean..."
+River/Amy: "Don't mind him, London gets trashed every Christmas, it's a Doctor and Monster thing."
+Dean/Cas: "You can say that again."

+Dean wrt Amy/Rory: "So you two are married."
+Cas wrt Doctor/River: "You two are also married."
+Amy wrt destiel: "And you are --?"
+Dean: "No, no, we, uh, we are best friends."
+Amy: "Sure."
+River: "Thought I heard you said you're partners" Dean: "What?
+The agents thing?
+No, no, that's just, partner in crime kinda thing" Cas: "Dean--" Dean: "Yeah sorry you're right, made it worse.
+No it's like, colleagues" (Cas narrow eyes), "comrade," (Amy raise eyebrow) "family," (River: "sure"), Dean: "You know what, forget it, just friends.
+Cas is my best friend, that's all.
+Drop it" Amy raise hands, surrender: "just asking, as long as you guys figured it out, no problem with me" River to Cas: "That's good enough for you?"
+Cas: "Why wouldn't it be?"
+Dean cheerfully: "See? all sorted out now, no problem at all" Dean/Cas meet eyes, look away

+Dean wrt Doctor/River: "I guess a thousand year age difference isn't a problem then."
+"You got anything to say about that?"
+"What?
+No, no, of course not."
+(Dean unintentionally glance at Cas, finding him look at him too) "We were married when I was half-way killing him and he was trying to save the world.
+It's complicated."
+Dean grins: "Isn't it always?" (unintentionally meet Cas's eyes again)

 Amy: "Husband, run!"
 River: "Husband, shut up!"
 Dean: (swallow) others: (amused, glimpse at Dean/Cas) Dean: (blush)